torognes/vsearch/README.md

 **Performance:** Based on very limited testing, the VSEARCH speed appears to be about half that of USEARCH when USEARCH is run with the `--fulldp` option.
 The accuracy also seems comparable but very variable relative to USEARCH.
 This needs to be looked more into.

-**Command line options:** A list of all the options that usearch\_global supports is available in the doc folder.
+**Command line options:** A list of all the options supported is available in the doc folder.
 Please see the file usearch\_options.md.
 The options currently supported by VSEARCH is indicated below and also in the options_supported.md

 ## Command line options supported